Return to Part 2

 with strong female characters..... so hot right now"

 In addition, there this whole OTHER way to be beholden to commercial fetters that will fuck you up.
-If you want to struggle all your life in ignominy, you can grouse about the market all you want and complain about "the garbage that sells" and hate everyone (everyone who isn't you) who ever gets a book deal.
+If you want to struggle all your life in ignominy, you can grouse about the market all you want and complain about "the garbage that sells" and hate everyone who ever gets a book deal.

 Go ahead.
 Believe that the reason you aren't swimming in gold coins like Scrooge McDuck is because all readers everywhere have cheap tastes and all publishers ever publish is crap.
 They wouldn't know good if it bit them in the ass, amirite?
 Clearly you are FAR too good to sully yourself by learning things like the advantages of non-traditional publishing, how to make changes that will improve your manuscript's marketability, or the value of social media self-promotion in today's world.

 Obviously your cover letter wasn't ignored because it was three pages long.
 It was because the big five are only interested in money.
-Obviously you aren't famous, not because you're tossing out a manuscript that needs a final polish into slush piles instead of hiring an agent, but rather because no one appreciates the sophisticated way your setting worked with your theme as kinetic landscape.
+Obviously you aren't famous, not because you're tossing out manuscripts onto slush piles that still need a final polish instead of hiring an agent, but rather because no one appreciates the sophisticated way your setting worked with your theme as kinetic landscape.